 Companies of all sizes are implementing a Bring Your Own Device (BYOD) policy.
 With employees being more connected than ever and remote work becoming more common, employees and employers see many benefits from allowing employees to work from their own devices.
-If your company has a BYOD policy, you need to be aware of the legal, financial, security and privacy considerations that come with it.
+If your human resources team has implemented a BYOD policy, you need to be aware of the legal, financial, security and privacy considerations that come with it.

-We’re familiar with the down-sides of cigarette and tobacco use – it increases health risks, raises medical costs, and it often lowers productivity in the workplace.
+We’re all familiar with the down-sides of cigarette and tobacco use – it increases health risks, raises medical costs, and it often lowers productivity in the workplace.
 It’s costly for the employer and the individual smoking, so many companies are implementing no-smoking policies and even minimizing the number of smokers they hire.
+As a risk management and human resources company, Cornerstone Insurance Group decided to weigh in on this important topic.

-We recommend implementing a zero-tolerance policy for harassment in your workplace.
-As we discussed in our last blog post on sexual harassment, employees should have clear guidelines on how to identify and report sexual harassment, and be encouraged to do so.
+We recommend that a company's human resources department implements a zero-tolerance harassment policy for the workplace.
+As we discussed in our last blog post on sexual harassment, employees should have clear guidelines on how to identify and report sexual harassment to the human resources department, and be encouraged to do so.

 All employees have the right to work in an environment that is free of sexual harassment or any form of discrimination.
-Under Title VII of the of the Civil Rights Act, employers have the responsibility to maintain a harassment- and discrimination-free workplace.
+It is up to leadership and the human resources department to meet the requirements of Title VII of the of the Civil Rights Act to maintain a harassment and discrimination-free workplace.

 A spotlight shining on the #metoo movement has made sexual harassment, a once silent offense, a trending topic in the U.S. and around the globe.